 Of course Rowling meant them to.
 She wanted to keep us all guessing.

-But even from my position of having finally taken a stand on Snape’s loyalties, I was still half convinced that the summoning of that Dementor may have been largely Snape’s doing.
+But even from my position of having finally taken a stand on Snape’s loyalties, I was still more than half convinced that the summoning of that Dementor was largely Snape’s doing.

 • • • •